 39. Details of the statutory auditor and the partner representing it.

-The Statutory Auditor shall consist of one member and one alternate member, any one of which may be a statutory auditor or statutory auditor firm.
+The Statutory Auditor shall consist of one member and one alternate member, any one of which may be a statutory auditor or statutory auditor firm

-The members of this body in office on 31 December 2013, elected for the 2011 to 2013 term, remained in office according to law until an election was held, which was on 24 March 2014, in the General Meeting.
-This General Meeting re-elected all members for a new term, namely from 2014 to 2016:
+The members of this body in office on 31 December 2016, elected for the 2014 to 2016 term, remained in office according to law until an election was held, which was on 07 April 2017.
+In that term, this body had the following composition:

-Member: PricewaterhouseCoopers & Associados - Sociedade de Revisores Oficiais de Contas, Lda, registered in the CMVM since 15 July 2004 under number 20161485, represented by José Pereira Alves (Statutory Auditor) or António Joaquim Brochado Correia (Statutory Auditor).
+Serving Statutory Auditor: PricewaterhouseCoopers & Associados - Sociedade de Revisores Oficiais de Contas, Lda, represented by José Pereira Alves (Statutory Auditor) or António Joaquim Brochado Correia (Statutory Auditor).